minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 **RDS Read Replicas - Network Cost**

-- In AWS there's network cost when data from
+- In AWS there's network cost when data from one AZ to another
+- **For RDS Read Replicas within the same region, you don't pay that fee**

+Same Region, Different AZ